ShivaDarapaneni/Patient_AI/README.md

 # README.md

-## ⚠️ **Disclaimer**
+⚠️ ## Disclaimer

-1. 🔵 **Earlier, we committed our changes in a branch.
-Now, we have merged them into the _main_ branch.
-Please _note the timestamps_ accordingly.**
+🔵 * Earlier, we committed our changes in a branch.
+Now, we have merged them into the main branch.
+Please note the timestamps accordingly.
-2. 🔵 **As the previous YouTube video link was not working, we have _embedded the updated video link_ below for reference.**
+🔵 * As the previous YouTube video link was not working, we have embedded the updated video link below for reference.

-## Vedio Reference for Patient_AI
+## Video Reference for Patient_AI

-The Below Video provides the ove view of our application along with Graph Visuvalization
+The video below provides an overview of our application along with graph visualization.

 ## Watch the Demo 🎥